ronaldb4/tesan/README.md

 | tesa | TeSA |

 The **configSet** parameter specifies the JSON file to be used (examples are provided).
-This file specifies the hyper-parameters define the behavior of the both the model and the treatment of the data.
+This file specifies the hyper-parameters that define the behavior of the both the model and the treatment of the data.

 To generate the mortality prediction models, the **train_prediction.py** file in **src/mortaility_prediction** should be executed.
 It supports and requires the same